VUnit/tdd-intro/tutorial/exercise_05/instructions.md

   Note the last line.
 In this case we're saving the file to the `output_path` directory rather than `tb_path`. `output_path` is a directory created by VUnit that is unique to your test case.
 This means that several test cases can generate files with the same name without overwriting each other.

-* Run the test cases and note that an output file is listed for every test case.
-That file is in the `output_path` directory.
+* Run the test cases and note that an output file is listed for every test case (the third test case is failing because we haven't fixed it yet).
+That file is located in the `output_path` directory.
 Browse to that directory and you'll find the CSV files produced by the simulation.

 * If you look at the top of `exercise_05/workspace/run.py` you'll find the `function_running_before_test_case` and `function_running_after_test_case` functions.
 The Python code in these functions is beyond the scope of this tutorial but note that
     1. They have an `output_path` argument giving them access to that directory